 - The activities section links from the I WANT ... pragmatic branch starter. - In the group book this section includes general play / routine activities which occur in multiple environments.
-This allows the adults to model during the group where this vocabulary is located in the children's personal communication books. - A link to 10 group activities is included on 07b (accessed via TURN THE PAGE).
-It is located on the second page so that communicators see and use the vocabulary already in the activities section on both 07a and 07b, before turning to the group activities page. - The subcategories 07c make something and 067outside activities are used in the example page set to organise the large activity vocabulary required to request.
+This allows the adults to model during the group where this vocabulary is located in the student's personal communication books. - A link to 10 group activities is included on 07b (accessed via TURN THE PAGE).
+It is located on the second page so that communicators see and use the vocabulary already in the activities section on both 07a and 07b, before turning to the group activities page. - The subcategories 07c make something and 07outside activities are used in the example page set to organize the large activity vocabulary required to request.
 Other subcategories may be required if adding large numbers of additional activities of a particular type, e.g., sports, games, sensory activities.

 - I WANT SOMEONE has a predicted link to 09 people to identify who is wanted. - Note that there are no activity displays in the group book.
-Separate activity displays would be engineered in the group environment (this works as the staff are using the displays in one environment, as opposed to the student's personal book which they will use in multiple, including novel, environments).
+Separate activity displays would be engineered in the group environment (this works as the staff are using the displays in one environment, as opposed to the student's personal book which will be used in multiple, including novel, environments).
 They are not included in the group book in order to reduce the weight of the PODD communication book worn on a vest or carried by the staff.
+You could use the activity specific displays and the blank separate activity display grid included with the 12 expanded functions personal book to make separate classroom activity specific displays. (see the 12 expanded functions information file for detailed instructions).